Roomote vs Tickets and Process

 Does Roomote replace tickets?

 No. Keep the process if it helps the team stay organized.
-Roomote is for the work inside that process, especially the operational asks that deserve a first pass before they consume an engineer's afternoon.
+Roomote is for the work inside that process, especially scoped engineering asks that deserve a reviewable first pass.

 Does Roomote replace tickets?

 No. Keep the process if it helps the team stay organized.
-Roomote is for the work inside that process, especially the operational asks that deserve a first pass before they consume an engineer's afternoon.
+Roomote is for the work inside that process, especially scoped engineering asks that deserve a reviewable first pass.